AmineDjeghri/awesome-os-setup/docs/shortcuts_and_apps_setup.md

   - reload the config: `alt + shift + r`:
   - Maximize & un-maximize : `alt + f`
   - hide: `alt+m` (use `alt+f` to make it appear again)
-  - switch between multiple full screen apps in the same workspace : `alt + tab`
+  - switch between multiple full-screen apps in the same workspace : `alt + tab`

 ## 1.4.
 PowerToys (windows only)
   - Download [Windows store](https://apps.microsoft.com/detail/XP89DCGQ3K6VLD?hl).
 [Docs](https://learn.microsoft.com/en-us/windows/powertoys/run#features)
-  - Or use my windows script to install it via the terminal.
+  - Or use my Windows script to install it via the terminal.
 [Link](windows_workflow/README_windows.md#2-software)
   - I use it mainly for: Search (alt + space) for applications folders or files & Killing a process instead of using task manager.
   - You can also access files and folders from the search bar with alt + space then paste the path
   - Open a selected application as administrator: Ctrl+Shift+Enter	(only applicable to applications)